MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Dataverse.md

 4. Select one of the following Data Connectivity mode options:

    * **Import**: We recommend that you import data to Power BI wherever possible.
 With this mode, data is cached in the Power BI service and imported on a scheduled interval.
    * **DirectQuery**: Connects directly to the data in Dataverse.
 Use this mode for real-time data retrieval.
 This mode can also more strictly enforce the Dataverse security model.
-More information: DirectQuery model guidance in Power BI Desktop.
+More information: [DirectQuery model guidance in Power BI Desktop](/power-bi/guidance/directquery-model-guidance)

    When you've finished filling in the information, select **OK**.